 Pursuant IA law

-Include the statute or regulations name, followed by the year of enactment (e.g., Environmental Assessment Act, 2002).
+Include the name of the statute(s) or regulation(s), followed by the year of enactment (e.g., Environmental Assessment Act, 2002).

-Reviewers should pay special attention to ensure that the piece of legislation or regulations extracted here reflect the IA process that took place.
-Example: CEAA 2012 was enacted while many projects were actively undergoing assessment under CEAA 1992; The Dumont Nickel Project submitted its project description on Mar 15, 2012, triggering an IA under CEAA 1992.
-CEAA 2012 came into effect on July 6, 2012 and is listed on the final decision statement of the project (Aug 8, 2015); however, because the IA started before the new law was enacted, the IA was subject to terms of reference outlined in CEAA 1992, which would be the pursuant IA law in this case (not CEAA 2012).
+Please pay special attention to ensure that the piece of legislation or regulations extracted here reflect the IA process that took place.
+Example: CEAA 2012 was enacted while many projects were actively undergoing assessment under CEAA 1992including the Dumont Nickel Project which submitted its project description on Mar 15, 2012, triggering an IA under CEAA 1992.
+CEAA 2012 came into effect on July 6, 2012 and is listed on the final decision statement of the project (Aug 8, 2015).
+However, because the IA started before the new law was enacted, the IA was subject to terms of reference outlined in CEAA 1992, which would be the pursuant IA law in this case (not CEAA 2012).

 Mine or Quarry

-Mine: an industrial development that extracts buried material below the Earth’s surface
+Mine: an industrial development that extracts buried material below the Earth’s surface.

-Quarry: a type of open-pit mine (usually smaller in scale) that extracts materials directly from the surface of the Earth
+Quarry: a type of open-pit mine (usually smaller in scale) that extracts materials directly from the surface of the Earth.

 Target Material Class